We have positioned the corporate governance

 Directors and Board of Directors ＜Diagram ① ＞

-In principle, the director system has a flat structure with two levels: representative director and directors.
+In principle, the director system has simplified two layers: representative director and directors.
 This creates a framework that allows the Board of Directors to fulfill its primary responsibilities by effectively reaching management decisions and supervising the Company’s management.

 The number of directors on the Board of Directors is set to not exceed 10 directors in the Company’s Articles of Incorporation.
 The articles also stipulate that resolutions for the election of directors must be approved by a non-cumulative majority vote at a General Meeting of Shareholders with a third or more of the shareholders in attendance.